GAMS-dev/gamspy/docs/user/advanced/miro.rst

     gamspy run miro --model <path_to_your_model>

 This command attempts to retrieve the path to the MIRO installation from the "MIRO_PATH" environment variable.
-You can also skip defining the ``--model`` argument in case your GAMS MIRO installation is in one of the standard paths:
+You can also skip defining the ``--path`` argument in case your GAMS MIRO installation is in one of the standard paths:

 - macOS: /Applications/GAMS MIRO.app/Contents/MacOS/GAMS MIRO or ~/Applications/GAMS MIRO.app/Contents/MacOS/GAMS MIRO